ascourge21/ascourge21.github.io/about.md

 ---

 I'm a computer vision / machine learning scientist applying my trade to medical imaging.
-I work at [Caption Health](https://captionhealth.com/){:target="_blank"}, developing deep learning models for Lung Ultrasound Imaging.
+I work at <a href="https://captionhealth.com" target="_blank">Caption Health</a> developing deep learning models for Lung Ultrasound Imaging.

 ### More Information
 In my free time, I watch and play football.
 I like singing and playing the guitar too.